DhairyaQA/DhairyaQA/README.md

 - 💞️ I’m looking to collaborate on DataOps-Test and Programming
 - 📫 How to reach me : gappu_dhairya@rediffmail.com
 - 😄 Pronouns: DD
-- ⚡ Fun fact: I am a musician and can play various musical instruments like Piano, Guitar, Drums etc.
+- ⚡ Fun fact: I am also a musician and can play various musical instruments like Piano, Guitar, Drums etc.

 <!---
 DhairyaQA/DhairyaQA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.